frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/buying/request-for-quotation.md

 * **Possible Supplier**: Select a possible supplier.
 Then if you have any submitted Material Requests against this supplier, items can be fetched from that.

 ### 3.2 Get Suppliers
 Instead of entering the suppliers manually in the table, you can also fetch them using the 'Get Suppliers' button.
 When you click on **Tools > Get Suppliers**, you will see the field 'Get Suppliers By'.
-There are two options to fetch suppliers: by tags or by groups.
+There are two options to fetch suppliers: By Tag or By Group.

 * **By tag**: Go to 'Tag Category' via searching from the search bar.
 You must have created tags here first and assigned them to a Supplier in the Buying module.
-Then you can select by Tag and enter a get.
+Then you can select 'By Tag'.
 On clicking Add 'All Suppliers', suppliers with matching tags will be fetched.

 * **By Group**: Select 'Supplier Group' and choose the supplier group from which suppliers need to be added.
 For example, if you select Hardware, all your hardware suppliers will be added so that you can get a quote from all of them.